Coextension of scalars in operad theory: Necessity of the criterion

 First we observe that restriction along the canonical maps $\iota_{\mathcal{P}}$ and $\iota_{{\calQ}}$ is well-behaved with respect to $\phi$. \begin{lemma} Suppose $\mathcal{P}\xrightarrow{(f,\phi)}{\calQ}$ is a map of operads such that $\phi^*$ preserves initial objects.
 Then restriction along $\phi$ and $\phi_+$ commutes with induction along $\iota$ in the sense that the following diagram commutes up to natural isomorphism:

 \end{lemma} \begin{proof} There is a natural transformation

 where the isomorphism in the middle follows from $\iota_{{\calQ}}\phi_+=\phi\iota_{\mathcal{P}}$.
 We will argue that this composite natural transformation is an isomorphism, which can be done at the level of underlying collections.
-At the level of underlying collections, the functors involved have the following form:
+For the moment, we write $U$ for any of the functors which take an algebra to its underlying collection.
+At this level, the functors involved have the following form:

 Then the morphism underlying the unit natural transformation of ${\calQ}_+$-algebras, $\id\to \iota_{{\calQ}}^*(\iota_{{\calQ}})_!$, of the form

 is the universal inclusion of the coproduct.
 The morphism underlying the counit of $\mathcal{P}$-algebras, $(\iota_{\mathcal{P}})_!\iota_{\mathcal{P}}^*\to \id$, of the form